Should I Become a Medical Claims Adjuster?

 Although it is not a strict requirement, having a bachelor's degree can provide greater job opportunities for aspiring medical claims adjusters.
 Relevant programs include degree programs in medicine and healthcare.
 Generally, aspiring medical claims adjusters should seek programs that train in medical insurance, billing, laws, and ethics.
 It's also wise to hone other job skills with courses in business, accounting, math, and communications.

 Experience is the next step along the road to a medical claims adjuster career.
 According to August 2016 job listings, most employers prefer medical claims adjusters who have at least one year of previous experience in a related position.
 You can gain such experience in entry-level positions, such as a claims representative, nurse case manager, or insurance agent.
 These positions may expose workers to duties such as negotiating settlements, maintaining claims files, and evaluating cases.

 Step 3: Become Licensed

-Some medical claims adjusters need licensure; specific laws vary from state-to-state.
-Some states allow claims adjusters working for large companies to work under the company's license, while other states mandate that all adjusters be licensed to practice.
-Licensure requirements usually include a minimum age, proof of completed education and passing a license examination.
-Other licensure requirements may include a criminal background check, submitting fingerprints for state records and paying a license fee.
+Depending on the state, medical claims adjusters may need professional licensure.
+Some states allow claims adjusters working for large companies to work under the company's license, while other states mandate that all adjusters be individually licensed to practice.
+Individual licensure requirements may include a minimum age, proof of completed education, and passage of a licensing examination.
+Other licensure requirements include a criminal background check, fingerprints for state records, and a license fee.

-- Consider becoming certified.
-Voluntary certifications and designations are available through professional organizations, such as the Society of Registered Professional Adjusters (RPA) or the International Claim Association (ICA).
+Some adjusters earn voluntary certification to demonstrate skills and increase job opportunities.
+Voluntary certifications and designations are available through professional claims adjuster organizations, such as the Society of Registered Professional Adjusters (RPA) and the International Claim Association (ICA).
 Most certifications and designations require applicants to have at least five years of experience in the field.
 Other requirements include passing a test and completing some continuing education credits every year.